Will Smith Player Props: Dodgers vs. Royals

 Royals Pitching Rankings

-- The pitching staff for the Royals has a collective 8.3 K/9, which ranks 21st in the league.
+- The Royals pitching staff is 22nd in the league with a collective 8.3 strikeouts per nine innings.

-- Royals pitchers combine to rank 18th in baseball in home runs allowed (94 total, 1.2 per game).
+- Royals pitchers combine to surrender 96 total home runs at a rate of 1.2 per game (to rank 18th in baseball).

-- Marsh will take the mound to start for the Royals, his first of the season.
+- Lynch (1-3 with a 3.96 ERA and 24 strikeouts in 36 1/3 innings pitched) gets the start for the Royals, his seventh of the season.

+- In his most recent appearance on Sunday, the lefty threw six innings against the Tampa Bay Rays, allowing one earned run while surrendering six hits.

+- In six games this season, the 26-year-old has an ERA of 3.96, with 5.9 strikeouts per nine innings.
+Opponents are batting .237 against him.

 © 2023 Data Skrive.
 All rights reserved.